How much do criminal defense lawyers charge?

 Attorney Fee Right Amount

-Different Cases, Difference Clients, Different Fees
+Different Cases, Different Clients, Different Fees

 A criminal case, whether felony or misdemeanor, can be broken down into several parts.
 Depending on how specific an attorney wants to be in their contract, the agreement can be very general or specific.
 For example, a felony has the following parts: